LouXonline/louxonline.github.io/_projects/IST.md

 ---
 layout: page
 title: LEAer
-description: My first academic years
+description: Bachelor's degree in Aerospace Engineering
 img: assets/img/ist_logo_cropped.png
 importance: 1
 category: Academic journey
-related_publications: true
 giscus_comments: true
 toc:
   sidebar: left
 ---

+<p style="margin-bottom:0.5cm;"></p>

+### <b>Introduction</b>

+On the 1st of October of 2021 I started my bachelor's degree in Aerospace Engineering [^1].Over the course of the next three years this would be my main focus and, on the side, I participated in a variety of activites which broadened my knowledge in a multitude of areas.
+Two big projects which I would like to highlight, and to which I contributed, are <a href = "/projects/red/">Rocket Experiment Division</a> and <a href = "/projects/acrobat/">Acrobat</a>.

+<p style="margin-bottom:1cm;"></p>

-### Course description
+### <b>Course description</b>

+<p style="margin-bottom:0.5cm;">Aerospace Engineering has played an increasingly important role in the 21st century, through the development of different types of vehicles such as airplanes, helicopters, robotised aircraft and the air traffic management itself.
+It also brings us closer to Space, particularly through the development of rockets and satellites, thus contributing to the improvement of communication channels.
+The role of an Aerospace Engineer is to design and conceive air and space vehicles, as well as to develop all associated support and control systems.</p>

-#### Overview
+#### <b>Overview</b>

 The Bachelor programme in Aerospace Engineering is a synthesis of advanced technologies that distinguish the 20th century from those that preceded it, which are of increasing importance in the 21st century; they are integrated in various types of vehicles, such as airplanes, helicopters, robotic aircraft, rockets and satellites and in associated support means such as air traffic management and other operational aspects.

-All these vehicles integrate dynamics of atmospheric, orbital and interplanetary flight, and a wide range of modern technologies, which include aerodynamics, propulsion, structures, materials, manufacturing processes, control, computing, electronics, telecommunications, artificial intelligence, electrical, hydraulic, pneumatic and other systems.
+<p style="margin-bottom:0.5cm;">All these vehicles integrate dynamics of atmospheric, orbital and interplanetary flight, and a wide range of modern technologies, which include aerodynamics, propulsion, structures, materials, manufacturing processes, control, computing, electronics, telecommunications, artificial intelligence, electrical, hydraulic, pneumatic and other systems.</p>

-#### History
+#### <b>History</b>

-The Bachelor's Degree in Aerospace Engineering was established in 1991 through the Integrated Master's Degree in Aerospace Engineering, with an initial numerus clausus of 35, which gradually increased to the current 135 with a consistently growing intake.
+<p style="margin-bottom:0.5cm;">The Bachelor's Degree in Aerospace Engineering was established in 1991 through the Integrated Master's Degree in Aerospace Engineering, with an initial numerus clausus of 35, which gradually increased to the current 135 with a consistently growing intake.
 The minimum entry grade has always been the highest among all engineering programs in Portugal and recently became the highest among all university courses.
-The Aerospace Engineering program is dedicated to maximizing the potential of all its students.
+The Aerospace Engineering program is dedicated to maximizing the potential of all its students.</p>

-#### Objectives
+#### <b>Objectives</b>

 At the end of the Degree in Aerospace Engineering, the student should have developed knowledge and skills to: